PrJSC MHP: Community development

 This is a competition to select micro-grants for projects aiming to stimulate small and microentrepreneurship in rural areas.
-24 winning projects from the Cherkasy and Vinnytsia regions were selected and were granted UAH 50,000.
+24 winning projects from the Cherkasy and Vinnytsia regions were selected and were granted ₴50,000.
 11 entrepreneurs started their own businesses, and 13 other projects were supported.
 The project is supported by the United Nations Development Programme in Ukraine within the framework of the Partnership for Sustainable Development project.

 Green planet with MHP This project aims to support the creation of parks, squares and green spaces within local communities through tree planting.
 The project has been running for two years.
 17,000 tree seedlings were planted in 2020, and a further 16,400 tree seedlings in 2021.

 MHP operations and Russian full-scale invasion to Ukraine

 Since the beginning of the full-scale war on February 24, 2022, the company has been facing significant logistical and infrastructure challenges in Ukraine.
 While MHP continued commercial sales in Ukraine since the war began, export sales have ceased as a result of ports being closed, while export delivery by truck remained practically impossible.